ccqpein/CodeItLater/README.md

 ```
 |-- /user/src/main.go
   |-- (3 "this line can be read by codeitlater")
-  |-- (4 "MARK: you can left kayword to marked comment line")
+  |-- (4 "MARK: you can left keyword to marked comment line")
 ```

 Filter keyword (use -k be keyword flag, check out more flags by -h):